MicrosoftDocs/dynamics-365-fraud-protection/content/labels-schema.md

 search.audienceType:
   - admin

-title: View labels schema
+title: View the schema for the labels API
 ---

-# View labels schema
+# View the schema for the labels API

 This topic outlines the schema for the labels API.